TEIC/website/src/news/2026/nominations2026.md

 Please submit your nominations to the TEI-C Board Nominating Committee by **16 June 2026**:
 [https://forms.gle/5dVnEuLYWzsF5ndx9](https://forms.gle/5dVnEuLYWzsF5ndx9)

-**The elections will take place via online voting closing prior to the 2026 virtual Members’ Meeting in August.**
+**The elections will take place via online voting closing prior to the 2026 Members’ Meeting in August.**

 ## **Process**